 - Marketing campaigns and shared online experiences.

-Virtual reality use in cultural heritage and tourism
+Virtual reality and cultural heritage / tourism

 - Visiting and exploring new spaces, especially those ones that are physically inaccessible to people.